History of American newspapers: Specialty media

-In a period of widespread unrest and change many specialized forms of journalism sprang up—religious, educational, agricultural, and commercial magazines proliferated.
+In a period of widespread unrest and change, many specialized forms of journalism sprang up—religious, educational, agricultural, and commercial magazines proliferated.
 The Catholic immigrants started arriving in large numbers and major dioceses sponsored their own newspapers.
 For example, between 1845 and 1861, the Diocese of St. Louis saw four newspapers come and go: the Catholic News-Letter (1845–48), The Shepherd of the Valley (1850–54), The St. Louis Daily Leader (1855–56), and the Western Banner (1858–61).
-The Boston Pilot was the leading Irish Catholic paper whose news and editorials were reprinted often by other Catholic papers the leading Irish Catholic newspaper of the period.
+The Boston Pilot was the leading Irish Catholic paper whose news and editorials were often reprinted by other Catholic papers, the leading Irish Catholic newspaper of the period.
 The paper tried to balance support of the Union with its opposition to emancipation, while maintaining Irish American patriotism.

-Evangelical Protestants began discussing temperance, prohibition, and Even broach the subject of votes for women.
+Evangelical Protestants began discussing temperance, prohibition, and even broached the subject of votes for women.
 Abolition of slavery after 1830 became a highly inflammatory topic promoted by evangelical Protestants in the North.
 The leading abolitionist newspaper was William Lloyd Garrison's Liberator, first issued January 1, 1831, which denounced slavery as a sin against God that had to be immediately stopped.
 Many abolitionist papers were excluded from the mails; their circulation was forcibly prevented in the South; in Boston, New York, Baltimore, Cincinnati, Alton, and elsewhere, editors were assaulted, offices were attacked and destroyed; rewards were offered in the South for the capture of Greeley and Garrison; in a few instances editors, like Lovejoy at Alton, lost their lives at the hands of mobs.

+American Farmer

+American Farmer was a weekly subscription-based agricultural newspaper founded by John Stuart Skinner in Baltimore, Maryland.
+Its first issue was published on April 2, 1819.
+American Farmer was one of the first and earliest American agricultural newspapers.
+Initially running from 1819 to 1834, it would occasionally return under alternative names until 1897.
+It received contributions and endorsements from important figures such as Thomas Jefferson, John Taylor, John Randolph, Timothy Pickering, Andrew Jackson, Edmund Ruffin, Thomas M. Randolph, John H. Cocke, and James Madison.
+The paper was dedicated to advancements in farming techniques and spreading agricultural knowledge.
+The paper attempted to avoid controversial political issues and remain distinct from other political newspapers of the time.
+The paper inspired the creation of several other agricultural newspapers in the United States and is considered a pioneer of agricultural journalism.

+Over time, more of the paper began to be devoted to rural sports, and a dedicated sports segment was added in January of 1825.
+The addition of this section made it the first American newspaper to cover sporting events regularly.
+One sport of particular interest was horse racing.
+American Farmer contributed greatly to the popularization of the organized and intentional breeding of horses, along with detailed record keeping of horses’ pedigrees.